voucherifyio/segmentio-initial-sync/README.md

 ## Introduction

-To be able to synchronize the data that is contained in Segment's [Profiles](https://segment.com/docs/profiles/) with customers' data in Voucherify, we have an application that would retrieve, process and transmit the data.
+To be able to make the initial import of customers from Segment to Voucherify, we have an application that would retrieve, process and transmit the data.
 The script used [Profile API](https://segment.com/docs/profiles/profile-api/) and [Voucherify API](https://docs.voucherify.io/reference/introduction-1).

 ## Installation, configuration and running the app